 Young Lawyers Will Benefit from Career Advice in books by Susan Smith Blakely

 Recent law school graduates face challenging transitions, significant uncertainty starting out in their careers, and pressure to create fulfilling lives and careers that will sustain them for years to come.
 The Best Friends at the Bar books and What Millennial Lawyers Want address work-life challenges, professional expectations, and savvy approaches to careers in the law by sharing wisdom and insights from a wide range of practitioners.
 It’s an amazing gift for a young lawyer.
-Do you know anyone like Lisa?
+Do you know anyone like David?

 Susan Smith Blakely has mentored young lawyers throughout her career and is happy to meet with groups of students or recent law school graduates to offer personalized law career counseling.
 If you or someone you know would benefit from career counseling, contact Susan to set up an appointment.